AirAsia X

 AirAsia X Berhad, operating as AirAsia X (formerly FlyAsianXpress Sdn.
-Bhd.), is a Malaysian long-haul, low-cost airline and a subsidiary of the AirAsia Group.
-The airline was initially established in 2006 as FlyAsian Express (FAX) and began by operating regional routes under Malaysia’s Rural Air Service.
-After encountering operational challenges, FAX transitioned to a long-haul, low-cost carrier model and rebranded as AirAsia X in 2007.
-It launched its first international flight in November 2007, connecting Kuala Lumpur to Gold Coast, Australia.
+Bhd.) is a Malaysian long-haul, low-cost airline and a subsidiary of the AirAsia Group.
+It was established in 2006 as FlyAsianXpress Sdn.
+Bhd.
+(FAX), initially operating regional routes under Malaysia's Rural Air Service before transitioning into a long-haul, low-cost carrier.
+The airline was rebranded as AirAsia X in 2007 and commenced its first international flight in November 2007, connecting Kuala Lumpur to Gold Coast, Australia.